dcentrica/chainpoint-receiptviz-php/README.md

     $viz->setFilename(realpath(__DIR__) . '/chainpoint');
     $viz->visualize();

-See the "examples" directory for usage and output.
+See the "examples" directory for this example and output.

 ## Credits

-Kudos to the [Tierion](https://tierion.com/) guys, especially for the [chainpoint-parse](https://github.com/chainpoint/chainpoint-parse) JS lib which led me to understand how a chainpoint document is put together.
+Thanks to the [Tierion](https://tierion.com/) team, especially for the [chainpoint-parse](https://github.com/chainpoint/chainpoint-parse) JS lib which led me to understand how a chainpoint document is put together.